|

 “At Matrix, public chat rooms are many larger!”

-People often ask “Aren’t there any chatrooms in System X/Y that are as big as in Matrix?” - Yes, there are - but there, only the users who are currently present in the chat are shown.
+People often ask “Aren’t there any chatrooms in System X/Y that are as big as in Matrix?” - Yes, but only the users who are currently present in the chat are displayed there.
 Nevertheless, some people think that it would be a sign of quality if chat rooms had thousands of members who were authorized to write.

 To explain: If an application runs “natively”, it was created directly for the operating system environment (technical term: compiled) and can therefore also be executed and interpreted directly by the operating system.
 If an application does not run “natively”, it can only be executed in an emulated mode (or within a browser environment).